 - Hakone – Hakone Shrin

-Where to go – Travel itinerary
+Where to go to Japan for the first time? – Travel itinerary

 There are so many beautiful towns in Japanese that it will be impossible to cover even 1% on your first trip there.
 The country is full of contrasts, even the big cities are unlike one another.
 My recommendations to experience some of the best things is to spend a full two weeks or three if you can.
 I would like to suggest 2 itineraries for your Japan trip.